 Are you interested in the science of human behaviour and thought?
 Are you thinking about a career change or interested in how psychology might contribute to your existing career or interest?
 If so, this MSc Psychology Conversion is ideal.

-You will examine the core fields of psychology including biological, individual differences, cognitive, and social and developmental psychology, as set out by the British Psychological Society (BPS).
+You will examine the core fields of psychology including biological, individual differences, cognitive, and social and developmental psychology, as set out by the British Psychological Society.

-Two face-to-face, long-weekend residentials are held in Inverness in August/September and March/April.
+Two face-to-face blocks are held in Inverness in August/September and March/April.
 You must attend these to be eligible for BPS registration on graduation.

 To achieve the award of MSc you must complete a research project or dissertation.

 - You will study through supported online learning using the university's virtual learning environment (VLE)